Lundy: 18th and 19th centuries

-William Hudson Heaven purchased Lundy in 1834, as a summer retreat and for hunting, at a cost of 9,400 guineas (£9,870, or £ today).
+William Hudson Heaven purchased Lundy in 1834, as a summer retreat and for hunting, at a cost of 9,400 guineas (£9,870).
 He claimed it to be a "free island", and successfully resisted the jurisdiction of the mainland magistrates.
 Lundy was in consequence sometimes referred to as "the kingdom of Heaven".
-It belongs in fact to the county of Devon, and has always been part of the hundred of Braunton.
-Many of the buildings on the island today, including St. Helen's Church, designed by the architect John Norton, and Millcombe House (originally known simply as the Villa), date from the Heaven period.
+It belonged in law to the county of Devon, and had long been part of the hundred of Braunton.
+Many of the buildings on the island, including St. Helen's Church, designed by the architect John Norton, and Millcombe House (originally known simply as "the Villa"), date from the Heaven period.
 The Georgian-style villa was built in 1836.
-However, the expense of building the road from the beach (no financial assistance being provided by Trinity House, despite their regular use of the road following the construction of the lighthouses), the villa and the general cost of running the island had a ruinous effect on the family's finances, which had been damaged by reduced profits from their sugar plantations in Jamaica.
+However, the expense of building the road from the beach (no financial assistance being provided by Trinity House, despite their frequent use of the road following the construction of the lighthouses), maintaining the villa, and the general cost of running the island had a ruinous effect on the family's finances, which had been diminished by reduced profits from their sugar plantations, rum production, and livestock rearing in Jamaica.

-In 1957 a message in a bottle from one of the seamen of HMS Caledonia was washed ashore between Babbacombe and Peppercombe in Devon.
-The letter, dated 15 August 1843 read: "Dear Brother, Please e God i be with y against Michaelmas.
+In 1957, a message in a bottle from one of the seamen of HMS Caledonia was washed ashore between Babbacombe and Peppercombe in Devon.
+The letter, dated 15 August 1843, read: "Dear Brother, Please e God i be with y against Michaelmas.
 Prepare y search Lundy for y Jenny ivories.
 Adiue William, Odessa".
-The bottle and letter are on display at the Portledge Hotel at Fairy Cross, in Devon, England. was a three-masted full-rigged ship reputed to be carrying ivory and gold dust that was wrecked on Lundy on 20 February 1797 at a place thereafter called Jenny's Cove.
+The bottle and letter are on display at the Portledge Hotel at Fairy Cross, in Devon, England. was a three-masted full-rigged ship reputed to be carrying ivory and gold dust that was wrecked on Lundy on 20 January 1797 at a place thereafter called Jenny's Cove.
 Some ivory was apparently recovered some years later but the leather bags supposed to contain gold dust were never found.